hollyschinsky/spotify-browser/module4.md

     <img class="screenshot-lg" src="images/detail-view.png"/>

-    The formatting isn't perfect but we'll add some styling to clean that up towards the end.

 3. Also, try clicking on the Preview button to ensure you hear audio playing.

+4..
+You may notice some of the formatting of the controls could be nicer.
+If you want to fix it, there are some styles set up in the final project **www/css/styles.css** file you can copy into yours now to make it more presentable.

 ### Bonus Step
 1. If you have the PhoneGap CLI setup to build locally with a platform SDK, try using it to run your app on the emulator or a device: